wizelineacademy/react-bootcamp-2020/README.md

 To get started, follow these steps:

-- Fork this project.
+1. Fork this project.
-- Create the YouTube API credential and configure the client SDK (more details below).
+1. Create the YouTube API credential and configure the client SDK (more details below).
-- Commit periodically.
+1. Commit periodically.
-- Have fun!
+1. Have fun!

 ### YouTube API

-In order to fetch videos from YouTube you need to create a new project using the Google console, and then create an API key for consuming the API.
+In order to fetch videos from YouTube, you need to create a new project using the Google console, and then create an API key for consuming the API.

 **Step 1:** Follow the [YouTube API v3 getting-started guide](https://developers.google.com/youtube/v3/getting-started) to get your API credentials.

-> \*_NOTE:_ You only need to complete the steps 1, 2 and 3 in the guide to get your API_KEY\*
+> \*_NOTE:_ You only need to complete the steps 1, 2, and 3 in the YouTube guide to get your API_KEY\*

 **Step 2:** After configuring the API key, you can read the [YouTube JavaScript client getting-started documentation](https://github.com/google/google-api-javascript-client/blob/master/docs/start.md) to get examples about how to consume the API.

 ### Authentication with Mocked Login

-Authentication is not directly covered on this course's topics; that's why we are not requesting you to integrate with a real authentication provider (such as Auth0, OAuth, etc.).

-Instead, we want you to explore how to set up your application to handle this kind of requirement: sharing the logged-in user state, define public and private routes, display content based on the authenticated user, etc.
+Authentication is not directly covered in this course.
+Therefore, we are not requesting you to integrate with a real authentication provider (such as Auth0, OAuth, etc.) Instead, we want you to explore how to set up your application to handle this kind of requirement: sharing the logged-in user state, define public and private routes, display content based on the authenticated user, etc.

-You can use this mocked-login function in your application; just provide in the UI a way to capture the username and password values, and then handle the success and error cases (e.g. create a React Context to provide your logged-in user to the rest of the application).
+You can use this mocked-login function in your application.
+Provide in the UI a way to capture the username and password values, and then handle the success and error cases (for example, create a React Context to provide your logged-in user to the rest of the application).

 ```javascript
 // login.api.js